Institute for Public Architecture

 ︎︎︎ Learn more

-Workshop at the Block House with Spring Fellow Amy Cheung
+Workshops at the Block House with Amy Cheung

-Join us on April 12 for a participatory workshop focusing on marine mythology, evolutionary science, and ecological imagination.
+This spring Fellow Amy Cheung led participatory workshops focusing on marine mythology, evolutionary science, and ecological imagination.

 The Story of the BQE: Screening in Red Hook